 (In Adobe Acrobat: Click on 'Fill in and sign' in the menu bar).

 3. Select 'Certificates'.
-If the item isn’t shown on the screen, first click the the button 'Show More' [Picture 1].
-Then select 'Digitally Sign' [Picture 2].
+If this item does not appear, first click on 'Show More' [Picture 2].
+Then select 'Digitally Sign' [Picture 3].

-4. Now drag a rectangle with the mouse pointer to the place where the digital signature should be placed.
+5. Now drag a rectangle with the mouse pointer to the place where the electronic signature is to be placed [Picture 2].

 To verify that an electronic signature is valid and that the document has not been manipulated or damaged, you need to check various points.
 You will find brief instructions for this here:

 If you have any questions or problems, please contact the RRZK-Helpdesk